ddening/opencore-dell-xps-13-9333/README.md

 foo

 ## WiFi / Bluetooth
-Foo

 ### Intel Wireless AC 7260
 This is the wifi card already builtin in the Dell XPS 13 9333.
+For your first setup you can use [itlwm](https://openintelwireless.github.io/itlwm/) in combination with [HeliPort](https://openintelwireless.github.io/HeliPort/)
 ### Broadcom DW1820A
+I swapped the original wifi chip for the DW1820A since i was able to get it for a lower price than usual.
+Keep in mind that the DW1820 and DW180**A** are two different models.
+IMAGE

+#### 5GHz connection not working
+Out of the box I was not able to connect to any 5GHz network.
+In order to fix this problem I simply added ... to my ```config.plist```.
+Didn't have to make any further adjustments.

+#### Bluetooth not working
+At some point I encountered a weird bug(?) where I was not able to get any bluetooth connectivity at all.
+The solution to this problem was even weirder.
+Booting into my linux system from a USB stick, verifying that bluetooth actually works, and then booting back to macOS solved the bluetooth problem and hasn't occured since.

 ## Trackpad
 ### VoodooPS2 (the easy way)